-No matter what has caused you to lose your job – losing employment can be devastating, and if you aren’t managing your stress in healthy ways, relapse can be right around the corner.
-In order to avoid slipping back into old behaviors, follow these important tips as you begin to navigate your new situation.
+No matter what has caused you to lose your job, losing employment can be devastating, and if you aren’t managing your stress in healthy ways, relapse can be right around the corner.
+To avoid slipping back into old behaviors, follow these essential tips as you begin to navigate your new situation.

 Recovery Before Everything

-If you’re in recovery, it’s likely you have heard the saying “anything you put before your recovery, you risk losing” hundreds of times.
-Though it is challenging and at times, putting your recovery first can feel selfish; but the reality is your recovery is life sustaining – it’s crucial.
-You simply cannot be a present parent, child, employee, or friend if you are not focused on being your best self first.
-Remember, the disease of addiction has no cure, so in order to live a fulfilling life in recovery, you must wake up every day with the intent and purpose to live one more day clean and sober – that means putting self-care before everything else.
+If you’re in recovery, you have likely heard the saying “anything you put before your recovery, you risk losing” hundreds of times.
+Though it is challenging and at times, putting your recovery first can feel selfish, but the reality is your recovery is life-sustaining – it’s crucial.
+You cannot be a present parent, child, employee, or friend if you are not focused on being your best self first.
+Remember, the disease of addiction has no cure, so to live a fulfilling life in recovery, you must wake up every day with the intent and purpose to live one more day clean and sober – that means putting self-care before everything else.

 Create a Daily Routine